ursinusdatastructures/Modules/_pages/LongestCommonSubsequence/Exercise1.md

   prev: "./Video1"
   next: "./Video2"
   points: 2
   instructions: "<p>Complete memoization in the else statement of the recursive LCS code.
-If you're not doing memoization properly and have to repeat problems, the recursion will take a very long time for the third example in the test code block, and your browser will lock up.</p>"
+If you're not doing memoization properly and have to repeat problems, the recursion will take a very long time for the third example in the test code block, and <b>your browser will lock up</b>.</p>"
   goals:
     - Use memoization to speed up recursive evaluations with overlapping subproblems